Battle of Heilsberg: Tactics

 Benningsen had been fooled into retreat by false reports of the French numbers.
 The Russians, having moved back to Heilsberg, had some protection from substantial fieldworks.
 In order to storm the fortifications, Napoleon had to choose between an immediate advance or a flanking movement, threatening the Russian supply base of Königsberg (now Kaliningrad).
 He chose the latter, and the French thus positioned themselves so as to cut off any opportunity for the Russians to obtain reinforcements.

 The battle

 The French cavalry under Joachim Murat was selected to lead the frontal attack, but Napoleon did not arrive on the field in person until Murat had already led a disastrous charge.
 Marshal Mortier and Marshal Davout advanced on the Königsberg side.

-Soult and Lannes, leading separate cavalry units, and Ney, with the infantry, moved forwards on both sides of the River Łyna.
-These smaller units proved ineffective, especially when Prussian reinforcements arrived, sent by Anton Wilhelm von L'Estocq at Bennigsen's request.
-Lannes made an unsuccessful attack which cost the French 3,000 casualties.
-On the Russian side, Bennigsen was suffering from fever and had difficulty remaining in command.
+At first Murat attacked Borozdin and forced him to retreat.
+Bennigsen, having sent 7 battalions of infantry, 1 regiment of cavalry and 2 guns to support Borozdin, ordered Bagration to cross to the left bank of the Alle River, join Borozdin's detachment and hold off the French until most of the army had been moved from the right bank to the left.
+Prince Bagration took up his position on the left bank, with his right flank on the Langwiese and his left on the Alle.
+In the afternoon, Soult's infantry came and immediately attacked; Murat's cavalry moved to the detour between Langwiese and Lawden.
+At this time, however, Major General Kozhin's mounted detachment (1,000 men), which formed the left-hand column of Lieutenant General Uvarov's troops (3 jaeger regiments and 25 squadrons), moved by Bennigsen in support of Bagration, came to his aid; it temporarily held back the onslaught of French cavalry, and the Guard Battery, located on the right bank of the Alle opposite the mouth of the Spuibach, stopped Soult's infantry; Bagration's vanguard was able to withdraw to the main position, where it became a reserve; Kozhin's detachment, having joined with Uvarov's right column, which had failed at Lawden in the battle with Legrand's division, withdrew to the right flank.